 5. Hashima Island (Gunkanjima)

 But the structural danger is just what you can see.
 The invisible threat is asbestos, which was used throughout the construction.
 As buildings decay, they release fibers into the air.
-Breathe that in and you are looking at cancer risk that does not show up for decades.
-Air samples near collapsed sections confirmed asbestos presence.
+Breathe that in, and you are looking at cancer risk that does not show up for decades.
+Air samples near collapsed sections confirmed the presence of asbestos.

 Hashima also carries moral weight.
 During World War II, forced laborers from Korea and China worked the mines under brutal conditions.
 Many died.
-The island is a grave as much as a ruin.
+The island is as grave as a ruin.

 4. Poveglia Island

 Poveglia sits in the Venetian Lagoon, small and cursed by its own history.
 During Black Death outbreaks, Venice used it as a dumping ground for plague victims.
 Bodies were burned or buried in mass graves.
-Estimates say 160,000 people ended up here over the centuries.
+Estimates suggest 160,000 people arrived here over the centuries.

-The folklore that half the soil is human ash isn’t entirely folklore—archaeological evidence backs it up.
+The folklore that half the soil is human ash isn’t entirely folklore; archaeological evidence supports it.
 The ground is unstable, layered with remains.
-Disturb it and you’ll encounter bones, ash, and potentially residual biohazards from hastily dug plague pits.
+Disturb it, and you’ll encounter bones, ash, and potentially residual biohazards from hastily dug plague pits.

 In 1922, it became a mental asylum.
 Legends claim a doctor performed crude lobotomies and experiments before throwing himself from the bell tower.
 The asylum closed in 1968, and the buildings have been rotting ever since.

-Poveglia combines crumbling infrastructure, contaminated soil, and a history dark enough to make trespassing feel deeply wrong.
+Poveglia combines crumbling infrastructure, contaminated soil, and a history so dark that trespassing feels deeply wrong.
 It doesn’t need ghosts to be haunted.
 The ground itself is enough.

 3. Gruinard Island